exense/step-frontend/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Build
+## Build OSS

+1. Invoke the command `npm run build:core` it will assemble the library and put the result to the dist/step-core folder
+2. In the dist/step-core folder invoke the command `npm pack` it will create a tat.gz archive with library contents.
-Run `ng build` to build the project.
+3. Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Build OSS

+Then this archive can be copied manually to step-enterprise-frontend and setup as npm dependency in package.json like:
+"@exense/step-core": "./exense-step-core-0.0.1.tgz"
+npm install command will unpcak the archive and put it to the node_modules

 ## Running unit tests